mxiuwang/git-practice/Scenario_1/readme.md

     ```
     Our local Repo:

-      C scenario1
-     /
-    A---B master-your-name
+    A---B---C' master-your-name

     Remote "my-fork":

-      C scenario1
-     /
     A---B master-your-name

     Remote "origin":

-    After "my-fork" is merged with "master-your-name", "master-your-name" will also point at your latest commit, C.
+    After "my-fork" is PR-ed into "master-your-name", "master-your-name" will point at a new commit C', that represents the squahsed version of all commits from the `scenario1` branch.

-    A---B---C master-your-name
+    A---B---C' master-your-name
     ```
     </details>